 Your child will demonstrate that they’re ready to be potty trained (including in cases where they’re nonverbal).
 Some of these signs include showing you that they’ve soiled their diaper, being able to follow instructions, having regular bowel movements, and having bladder control (at least adequate control, no one expects a child to hold it for five hours after seven juice boxes).

 Once your child exhibits readiness, put them in underwear.
 Yes, it’s messy and expensive, but it helps kids equate soiling themselves with unpleasantness.

 Many children with autism are visual learners no matter what they’re learning – botany or bowels.
-Using visual cues like picture cards to demonstrate the step-by-step process helps your child understand the ultimate goal.
+Using visual cues like picture cards to demonstrate the step-by-step process helps your child understand the ultimate goal (hence the social stories mentioned above).
 If you don’t fancy yourself an artist, consider using actual photographs.
 You can even use your child’s favorite stuffed animal as the model.
 The camera loves a teddy bear.